oracle-livelabs/spatial-graph/spatial-python/prepare-data/prepare-data.md

      ![Test the function](images/prepare-data-14.png)

 4. Spatial queries rely on a spatial index for optimal performance.
 A spatial index can only be created on data having uniform dimensionality (i.e., 2D or 3D) and coordinate system.
 Before creating a spatial index, it is necessary to insert a row of metadata describing these properties for the geometry to be indexed.
-This includes the table name, geometry column name (or in this case a function returning geometry), dimensionality , and a coordinate system code.
+This includes the table name, geometry column name (or in this case a function returning geometry), dimensionality, and a coordinate system code.
 When creating a spatial index, the data are first verified to conform to the metadata.
 Spatial indexing completes successfully only if the data conform to the metadata.
 Run the following to create spatial metadata for the location geometry.

      ```
      <copy>